Download Portable Version

 Click taskbar notification

 or use mouse wheel over notification icons to increase/decrease corresponding value,

 much more comfortable and faster than manually messing around with monitor buttons,

 works with external monitors (DDC-protocol) and Laptop-LCD-Display.

 The notification icons inform you about the monitor values,

 you simply look at the icons to check if the wanted values are already set.

-You can adjust brightness, contrast and volume by using sliders or clicking buttons,
+You can change monitor values by using sliders or clicking buttons,

-or append arguments in icon properties shortcut target.
+or popup menu entries or be appended in icon properties shortcut target.

 You use this software at your own risk, I disclaim any responsibility for any harm.